 There are lots of job boards and recruitment agencies that specialise in flexible working opportunities.
 Start your search by focusing on them.
 Get a sense of the type of work out there, the pay offered and who’s hiring.
 To make it easy, we’ve added a list of some of the ones we love!

 Recruitment agencies specialising in flexible roles/returnships

 The TechPixies Pro Rata Calculator

-Whether you want to work in a salaried role or freelancing, it can be difficult to know what to earn or charge.
+Whether you want to work in a salaried role or go freelance, it can be difficult to know what to earn or charge.
 So here’s a neat little tool we’ve created to help you KNOW YOUR WORTH.
-The TechPixies Pro Rata Calculator which tells you exactly what the hourly rate equivalent should be for the various salary levels.
+The TechPixies Pro-Rata Calculator, which tells you exactly what the hourly rate equivalent should be for the various salary levels.
 We hope you find it super useful and will also consider receiving our weekly tips if you aren’t already.

 “When our kids grow up to be future leaders, it will not even cross their minds about when, where and how they work.”Gill Stewart MD, Capability Jane